tendermint/tendermint/test/e2e/README.md

 ### Debugging Failures

 If a command or test fails, the runner simply exits with an error message and non-zero status code.
-The testnet is left running with data in the testnet directory, and can be inspected with e.g. `docker ps` and `docker logs`.
+The testnet is left running with data in the testnet directory, and can be inspected with e.g. `docker ps`, `docker logs`, or `./build/runner -f <manifest> logs` or `tail`.
 To shut down and remove the testnet, run `./build/runner -f <manifest> cleanup`.

 ## Enabling IPv6